1502 Perth - The Royal Golfer

-In the 19th century, The Perth Golfing Society started by playing over six holes on the South Inch, and later, on the North Inch course, which has had a varying number of holes over the centuries.
-In 1833, the Perth Golfing Society was granted the title Royal by William IV - the first golf club anywhere to be given the Royal accolade.
+In the 19th century, the Perth Golfing Society started by playing over the South Inch which had six holes and later they played on the North Inch course, which has had a varying number of holes over the centuries.
+In 1833, the Perth society was granted the title 'Royal' by William IV - the first golf club in the world to be given the Royal accolade.

-Also shown on the map is the course of the King James VI Golf Club founded in 1858, who play on the unique course on Moncreiffe Island, surrounded by water and accessible only on foot.
-This club is named in honour of James IV's great-grandson, first King of both Scotland and England and Wales.
+Also shown on the map above is the course of the King James VI Golf Club founded in 1858, who play on the unique course on Moncreiffe Island, surrounded by water and accessible only on foot.
+This club is named in honour of James IV's great-grandson, who was the first King of both Scotland and England & Wales.

-The North Inch golf course is a public course, owned by Perth and Kinross Council, with more details of history.
-A few weeks, Perth and Kinross Council announced that they are considering closing the North Inch course to save money, but recently they decided against it at least for now.
+The North Inch golf course is a public course, owned by Perth and Kinross Council.
+Some years ago, Perth and Kinross Council announced that they were considering closing the North Inch course to save money, but they decided against it at least for the time being.